Like it or not, the heat of the sunlight will always strike on us no matter what. All the more during the summer season!

 Sweat is how your body cools (know that it is not sweating that cools the body, evaporation of sweat.)
 The more you sweat, the more liquids you'll have to replenish.

-It is not unusual for athletes or those heading out on a hike to lose 5 pounds or more sweat during these activities.
-It's vital to drink water all through these exercises.
+It is not unusual for athletes or hikers to lose 5 pounds or more sweat during these activities.
+It's vital to drink water throughout these exercises.
 Your sweat rate, the humidity, and how long you've done such vigorous activities are all factors to consider.
-Proper hydration implies getting sufficient water before, during, and after these activities.
-As for workouts, the American Council on Exercise suggests these guidelines before, during, and after an exercise:
+Proper hydration implies sufficient water before, during, and after these activities.

 - Drink 17-20 oz.
 Two to three hours before you exercise.